easyuc/EasyUC/uc-dsl/README.md

 The UC DSL has a cloning mechanism that is similar to that of EasyCrypt.
 This allows files to have parameters and associated axioms.
 The parameters can be instantiated by cloning.
-In the work-in-progress translation into EasyCrypt, all axioms will have to be proved to hold.
+When UC DSL files are translated into EasyCrypt, the user will have to prove that these axioms hold.

 The `-units` command line option checks that a `.uc` file, and all the files that are recursively `uc_required` when it is processed, are